SwissDataScienceCenter/renku-graph/knowledge-graph/README.md

 API to update project data.

-Each of the properties can be either set to a new value or omitted in case there's no new value.
+Each of the properties can be either set to a new value or omitted in case there's no new value for it.
+The new values should be sent as a `multipart/form-data` in case there's new image or as JSON in case no update for an image is needed.

 The properties that can be updated are:
 * description - possible values are: